 In most cases, always seek a win-win situation in which everyone receives something valuable from the deal.

-Now, what is the lowest point that you can take before you walk out?
+What is the lowest point you can take before you walk out?
 In certain instances, walking out may be the best thing.
 Yet, you must set your “bottom line” before you walk in.

 Failure to do this might force you to agree to a deal you might regret later.
 The last thing you want is to be a doormat or pushover who accepts anything.